eddiewu5300/Insight_project/README.md

 ## Global Vector Model:

-Global Vector is a well know Nature Language Model.
+Global Vector is a well known Nature Language Model.
 It projects each word to a high dimensionaly vector.
 And I am loading the pre-trained parameters trained by google team, which uses millions of wikipeidia articles to train the word vector.
 [Read more](https://nlp.stanford.edu/projects/glove/)

-##

 ## Requirements